Contact Us

 Interested in Writing for Yale Global?

-We are happy to receive unsolicited articles from qualified contributors, but due to the large number of inquiries we receive, we cannot guarantee a quick response.
-If you are eager to have your piece published soon, please feel free to submit the article to other publications for consideration.
+We are happy to receive unsolicited articles from qualified contributors, but due to the number of inquiries we receive, we cannot guarantee a quick response.

 Articles published in YaleGlobal range across a wide spectrum of topics and viewpoints.
-The thread tying them together is that they all aim to illuminate some aspect of globalization - meaning the close interdependence and interconnectedness of the world - for an educated but non-expert global audience.
+The thread tying them together is that all aim to illuminate some aspect of globalization - meaning the close interdependence and interconnectedness of the world - for an educated but non-expert global audience.
 Our criteria for publication include originality, clarity, authority, and relevancy.
-All articles should fall within a range of 1,000-1,200 words, with an additional brief abstract provided by the author.
-Any submission longer than the stipulated length may not receive a reply.
-Additionally, the article has to be written exclusively for YaleGlobal.
+Articles should fall within a range of 1,000 to 1,200 words.
+Additionally, the article must be written exclusively for YaleGlobal.
 Please send your submission to globalization@yale.edu.